CKFM-FM: Early years

-Mix/Mix FM (1991-2008)
+Mix/Mix FM (1991–2008)

 The station adopted the brand name Mix 99.9, on September 2, 1991, and adopted a hot adult contemporary format to compete with CHUM-FM.
 The first song on "Mix" was "Changes" by David Bowie.
 The brand name was changed slightly to 99.9 Mix FM on August 8, 2006, and the branding was phased in throughout the day.
 This coincided with the return of former Kiss 92 and CHFI-FM morning show hosts Mad Dog and Billie to Toronto radio.

 A Canadian Radio-television and Telecommunications Commission (CRTC) decision from May 31, 2007, stated that the station's call sign was changed to CFMX-FM.
 Within weeks, the station reverted to CKFM-FM, due to both potential confusion with CFMZ-FM as that station, licensed to Cobourg but also heard in Toronto because of a rebroadcaster, was previously known as CFMX-FM; and because as of November 14, 2007, according to Industry Canada databases, the Toronto rebroadcaster of CFMZ was actually still known as CFMX-FM-1 (not CFMZ-FM-1).

 On October 28, 2007, CKFM was purchased by Astral Media as part of its purchase of Standard Broadcasting.
-Since its purchase by Astral, the hot AC format went in a more rhythmic-leaning direction, patterned after sister stations CJFM-FM in Montreal and CKZZ-FM in Vancouver, which both carried rhythmic-leaning hot AC formats.
-It also began airing the American Top 40, which usually airs on Top 40/CHR stations across the United States and Canada.
+Since its purchase by Astral, the hot adult contemporary format went in a more rhythmic-leaning direction, patterned after sister stations CJFM-FM in Montreal and CKZZ-FM in Vancouver, which both carried rhythmic-leaning hot AC formats.
+It also began airing the American Top 40, which usually airs on Top 40/CHR stations across the U.S. and Canada.